How Much Does Youth Hockey Cost in Kansas?

 Where Your Money Goes in Kansas

-Savings tip: Kansas City families should compare programs on both the Kansas and Missouri sides — ice costs and registration differ.
+Savings tip: Kansas City families should compare programs on both the Kansas and Missouri sides; ice costs and registration differ.
 Wichita families can save on tournament travel by coordinating with other Wichita families and booking KC hotels well in advance.

 Hidden Costs in Kansas

-Kansas City-area families benefit from cheap gas ($3.10/gallon) and share a hockey market with Missouri, but Wichita families face 3-hour drives to KC for competitive play.
+Kansas City-area families benefit from low gas prices ($3.10/gallon) and share a hockey market with Missouri, but Wichita families face 3-hour drives to KC for competitive play.
 Tournament travel to Minnesota, Colorado, and Illinois adds $1,500-$2,500 per event.
 Limited local pro shops mean equipment purchases require online ordering or trips to larger cities.

 Get your personalized estimate at Hockey Budget.